DWW1993/p1-server/README.md

 Must be an Angular project

 Required Pages
-- Signup - Have created component and hooked it up to server.
+- Signup - Able to create users.
 Still need to route to completed profile page.
-- Login - Have created component but it is not functional.
+- Login - Not functional.
 Still need to route the login page to the user page for the email entered.
-- Users (to see all users and follow them if desired) - Have created component and it gets users.
-Still need to add additional functionality.
+- Users (to see all users and follow them if desired) - Able to get users.
+Still need to add additional functionality(follow users, navigate to single page).
 - List (chirps from people you follow) - Have created component but is not functional.
-- List (all chirps) - Have created component with some functionality, including single popup.
-Still need to add delete and edit functionality.
+- List (all chirps) - Created with single modal working.
+Still need to add edit functionality.
 - Expand a single chirp (not another page, but either a popup or modal) - Have created component and it is functional.
-Still need to add update and delete.
+Still need to add update.
 - User Account - Have created component, but is not functional.

 ## Back End